Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Introduction

 \section{Introduction}

-LLMs with thinking abilities, such as OpenAI's o-series \citep{jaech2024openai}, DeepSeek-R1 \citep{guo2025deepseek}, and Qwen3 Thinking \citep{yang2025qwen3}, have recently emerged as the frontier models for complex reasoning tasks like mathematics and coding.
-These models, trained with reinforcement learning with verifiable rewards (RLVR) \citep{shao2024deepseekmath} or distillation \citep{hinton2015distilling}, learn to verbalize their intermediate reasoning in language and exhibit self-reflective behaviors \citep{gandhi2025cognitive}, such as verifying answers or seeking alternative approaches.
+LLMs with thinking abilities, such as OpenAI's o-series \citep{jaech2024openai}, DeepSeek-R1 \citep{guo2025deepseek}, and Qwen3 Thinking \citep{yang2025qwen3}, have recently emerged as frontier models for complex reasoning tasks such as mathematics and coding.
+These models, trained with reinforcement learning with verifiable reward (RLVR) \citep{shao2024deepseekmath} or distillation \citep{hinton2015distilling}, learn to verbalize their thinking process and exhibit self-reflective behaviors \citep{gandhi2025cognitive}.
+However, as these models are deployed in settings like agentic systems, their thinking traces are increasingly interleaved with tokens they did not produce -- tool outputs, code execution results, or retrieved documents.

-This transparency opens up a promising direction---stronger LLM collaborators or even human overseers can directly intervene on an LLM's ongoing reasoning and exert direct control over its thinking.
-This new paradigm, as demonstrated in Figure \ref{fig:comparison_solo_collab_reasoning}, can have positive implications including but not limited to: (1) \textbf{Efficiency}: balancing performance and inference speed, large LLMs should ideally focus on challenging derivations and offload routine sub-steps (e.g., arithmetic checking) to smaller models \citep{akhauri2025splitreason, chen2023accelerating}.
+If models can already interleave their thinking with external content, can multiple reasoners directly collaborate on a shared reasoning trajectory?
+In this paradigm (Figure~\ref{fig:comparison_solo_collab_reasoning}), a stronger model could correct a weaker one's misstep mid-derivation, or a human overseer could steer reasoning away from an unsafe path.
+More broadly, this has implications for: (1) \textbf{Efficiency}: to balance performance and inference speed, large LLMs can focus on challenging derivations while offloading routine sub-steps (e.g., arithmetic checking) to smaller models \citep{akhauri2025splitreason, yang2025speculative, chen2023accelerating}.
 (2) \textbf{Exploration}: models/humans with complementary expertise can broaden the reasoning search by spawning diverse branches~\citep{chen2025parallel, qi2025learning, pan2025learning} and composing their skills to solve cross-domain tasks.
-(3) \textbf{Safety}: an overseer model or even humans can directly intervene to steer the ongoing reasoning in a safer direction rather than abruptly terminate the reasoning process \citep{wu2025effectively, zhang2025realsafe, korbak2025chain}.
+(3) \textbf{Safety}: an overseer model or human can intervene to steer ongoing reasoning in a safer direction, rather than abruptly terminating it \citep{wu2025effectively, zhang2025realsafe, korbak2025chain}.

-Most LLMs today are trained and evaluated to generate complete reasoning processes on their own, which we term \textit{solo-reasoning}.
-But can they collaborate with other reasoners---models, humans, or programs---in real time within their trajectories?
-While some recent work has explored these possibilities \citep{akhauri2025splitreason, chen2023accelerating}, it remains unclear whether solo-reasoning LLMs are equipped to effectively leverage partial reasoning trajectories from other collaborators due to the associated distribution shift.
-Ideally, LLMs should integrate useful insights from collaborators and reliably backtrack from incorrect or unhelpful inputs, even if these traces do not naturally occur in their distribution.
-We call this capability off-trajectory reasoning and ask: \textbf{Can solo-reasoning LLMs collaborate with off-distribution trajectories?}